 The Chicago Bulls most recent loss came at the hands of the Brooklyn Nets.
 The lesson to be learned is not from the loss itself.
 After all, the Bulls have lost plenty this season as injuries and general dysfunction have not meshed well.
 A midseason coaching change is also never a goal, yet here Chicago sits at 11-40 (4th worst in the NBA) as rudderless as ever and the butt of jokes around the league.

 Brooklyn has gone from perennial punchline to being linked to names like Jimmy Butler and Kyrie Irving in the past two campaigns.
-No big signings have come as of yet but not long ago they were, as the Bulls are now, an afterthought for big names seeking new digs.
+No big signings have come as of yet.
+But not long ago they were, as the Bulls are now, an afterthought for big names seeking new digs.
 They focused on improving their culture despite their shortcomings on the court.

 They have re-entered the ‘destination’ side of the ledger, at least in discussions.
 That is due to the job started by the hiring of GM Sean Marks and Head Coach Kenny Atkinson in 2016.
 They dealt with a depleted roster and few viable options for improvement.
 A year later the Nets acquired an embattled D’Angelo Russell from the Los Angeles Lakers in exchange for Brook Lopez and the rights to Kyle Kuzma.

 Brooklyn has already tied their win total from last season with 28 and sit sixth in the East.
-On pace for their first winning season since 2013, it is what Brooklyn has done off the court that bears replicating.
+On pace for their first winning season since 2013, what Brooklyn has done off the court bears replicating.
 The Nets committed to their rebuild.
 They let players play to their strengths and incorporated a faster-paced system with heavier emphasis on the three-ball.

 Bull Market Markedly Bad